 I’m sharing an old family recipe for eggplant, the one my parents would often cook for us when eggplants were in season.
 It is one of my favourites out of many favourite eggplant recipes, note: I’m a massive eggplant fan.

-And without a doubt on my visits back home, my first outing usually ends up being a trip to a local bazaar market!
+And without a doubt on my visits back home to Baku-Azerbaijan, my first outing usually ends up being a trip to a local bazaar market!

 At the time these photographs were taken I wasn’t blogging yet, but still loved to document all of my foodie adventures on my phone camera.
 And I’m so glad I did!
-Because now I can share them with you all, and most importantly all these pictures bring back fabulous memories.
+Because now I can share them with you all, and most importantly all these pictures bring back fabulous memories from my trip to my beloved city, Baku.

 While cooking eggplant is fairly easy, there is a little trick to know; sometimes eggplants have a natural bitterness to them.
 To get this bitterness out it’s recommended to salt the eggplant and leave it to sweat, then rinse well and squeeze the excess fluid out.
 That will remove the bitter taste and when cooking it will soak up less oil as it will lose some of its sponginess.

-I love serving this dish drizzled with plain yogurt, garlic and fresh mint dressing accompanied by fresh tendir style bread.
+I love serving this dish drizzled with plain yoghurt, garlic and fresh mint dressing accompanied by fresh tendir style bread.

 You can find a recipe for tendir style bread in my bread section, it’s an easy bread to make.